On-Page Optimization: The Complete Checklist 2026

 Trustworthiness:

-Ensure trust: legal notice, privacy policy, HTTPS, clear contact information, author profiles, and trustworthy sources.
+Build trust: Imprint, privacy policy, HTTPS, clear contact details, author profiles and trustworthy sources.

 | Criterion | Description | Implementation |